-On my 4th dive I bumped into an octopus.
+My love of diving, ocean and conservation all began with an octopus who I met on my 4th ever dive.
 His head popped up out of the coral and he floated up staring at me with his beady eyes.
 He then flashed a few different shades of colours, dropped down to the rock, changed texture and completely disappeared.
 Although I knew he was there, I couldn’t see him.
 It was the most mind-blowing thing I had ever seen.

 Then, suddenly he reappeared and repeated the same routine.
 He was toying with me.
 I couldn’t believe that this tiny squidgy creature was displaying such sophisticated behavior.

 Here’s my little octopus friend….

 After that encounter, I became pretty obsessed with octopuses and their multiple brains and hearts.
 And soon I was watching films and reading books about the seas and wishing I was a marine biologist again…a lost childhood dream!

 I loved that diving had completely opened up this relaxing and fascinating world to me.
 Our planet is so big and full of nature, even if we can’t always see it.

 I made a decision to take my passion for the oceans and diving further.